 Power Pack Program (P3) Packing Event

-Provide elementary-school students with a supplemental pack of food for the weekend.
-Each person in the group can bring an item that needs to go into the packs, put the packs together around a table and deliver them to us.
-We’ll then deliver them to one of the 26 schools we serve.
+Hosting a P3 packing event allows us to provide elementary-school students with a supplemental pack of food for the weekend.
+Each person in the group can bring an item that needs to go into the packs, assemble the packs together, and deliver them to us.
+We’ll then deliver them to one of the 30 elementary schools we serve.

 Helpful documents to achieve your goal: